MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/web/tutorials/babylonjs-webxr-helloworld/prepare-scene-02.md

 ---
-title: Babylon.js tutorial to create a scene with basic 3D objects
+title: Babylon.js tutorial to prepare a scene with basic 3D objects
 description: Learn how to use babylon.js and add basic 3D objects to a scene.
 author: bogenera
 ms.author: ayyonet